Our Programs > Arts Resource Grants Program

 “Particularly in a rural school district such as ours, where families frequently haven’t the money or the resources to offer their children extracurricular activities, our public school classrooms are their only hope of exposure to art education.
 Giving children from all socio-economic backgrounds a voice is particularly important at Hatch, where the arts provide common ground and a creative space in which our students can express their hopes, dreams and concerns.” – 3rd grade teacher, Johanna Gelb, Alvin S. Hatch Elementary School, Half Moon Bay

-Funding for this program is available!
+Funding for this program is exhausted.

 Who: Any public school teacher, K-8, in the peninsula school districts listed are eligible to apply: Alum Rock, Belmont, Cabrillo, East Palo Alto, Franklin/McKinley, Menlo Park, Mountain View/Whisman, Pescadero, Redwood City, San Carlos.
 Limit of three grants per school.